tryyang2001/tp/docs/DeveloperGuide.md

 2. `ItemList` being the *subclass* of `ItemBank` and *superclass* of `FoodList` and `ExerciseList`, which inherits all the methods available from `ItemBank`, with additional methods that form a dependency on `Item` class.
 3. `FoodList` and `ExerciseList` are *subclasses*  that inherit all the methods available from `ItemList`, while each of them also contains more methods that form a dependency on `Food` class and `Exercise` class respectively.
-4. `FutureExerciseList` is a *subclass*  that inherit all the methods available from `ExerciseList` and contains other methods that form a dependency on `Exercise` class.
+4. `FutureExerciseList` is a *subclass*  that inherits all the methods available from `ExerciseList` and contains other methods that form a dependency on `Exercise` class.

 As shown in the diagram above, `DataManager` class has association with `ItemBank`.
-This implies that it also has association with all the subclasses that inherits `ItemBank`.
+This also implies that it has association with all the subclasses that inherits `ItemBank`.

 #### Item Class Hierarchy